Safety Stock, Buffer Stock & Anticipation Inventory Defined [+Formulas]

 Any company that sells physical products will always be open to interruptions in their supply chain.
-Eventually, someone is going to miscalculate the demand for a product or something will go wrong in a shipment, causing everything to arrive late.
+Eventually, someone is going to miscalculate the demand for a product or something will go wrong in a shipment — causing everything to arrive late.

-If you struggle to find a balance between continually running out of stock and having too much of it, it might be time to adopt a safety stock formula.
-We'll tell you everything you need to know about these formulas, as well as how you can automate these calculations to get much more precise estimates.
+If you struggle to find a balance between running out of stock and having too much of it, it might be time to adopt a safety stock formula.
+We'll tell you everything you need to know about these formulas, as well as how you can automate these calculations for even greater accuracy.

 What is Safety Stock?

 Safety stock is surplus inventory that is kept in storage in case of a sudden surge in demand or supply chain issues to reduce the risk of stockouts.

 Safety stock is an inventory management best practice relevant to any business who deals with inventory — from raw materials, to manufacturing, to consumer goods.
 With that said, there’s a fine line between having the optimal safety stock and overstocking.

 Buffer stock is the surplus inventory retailers store at their warehouse.
 Typically, buffer stock serves as a safety net in case of emergency, supply chain delays, or a sudden surge in demand.

 The amount of buffer inventory you have will largely depend on the type of products you sell, your average production or order lead times, as well as your historical inventory data.

 At times, fluctuations in demand are predictable — like when you run a flash sale or another type of promotional campaign.
 But at other times, businesses experience an influx in sales due to a market shortage or a sudden change in the economic landscape.
 In this case, buffer inventory can be a big help as you’re navigating these unforeseen circumstances.

 With buffer stock, companies can continue making sales in the midst of supply chain disruptions or shifting consumer behaviors.
 In that way, buffer stock helps your brand reduce stockouts and bypass dreaded shipping delays that tend to frustrate customers.